dannybrian/eventpresent/README.md

 # eventPresent

 A simple (?) audience interactivity solution intended for custom-developed overlays to full-screen presentations.
 This is an evolution of something I've been doing in my own presentations for a long time, but more flexible and stable than what I'd built previously.

 ## The Components

 * The big screen presentation at `web/big/`.
 One of my goals here was to have zero UI dependencies, and I achieved that pretty easily.
 All the frontends use the Paho MQTT client (32K), loaded via CDN.

 * The audience app at `web/`.
-This is a PWA that prompts users with questions.
+This app prompts users with questions.
 Also zero UI dependencies.
 The `index.html` gets generated via `index-src.html` using Parcel.

 * The speaker app at `web/admin/`.
-This is a PWA.
 It controls everything else as an authenticated admin user.

-* An nginx web server for static assets, and reverse proxy for WebSocket.
+* An nginx web server for static assets, and reverse proxy for WebSocket/MQTT.

-* A Mosquitto server, which allows the Node servers to communicate.
-I considered using MQTT also from all the apps, if only as insurance for the connection volume and payloads.
-  But I decided to just use it for backend stuff.

 * Node-RED, which contain all the (minimal) backend logic for messages and message routing.

+* A Mosquitto server, which connects all clients and NODE-RED.

 ## Setup